fredericklussier/Lifepo4weredPy/readme.rst

 reference: http://lifepo4wered.com/lifepo4wered-pi3.html

 Using the Raspbery Pi zero in many projects, I found this product very usefull.
-I adopted so to help my python colleagues, I design this.
+So to help my python colleagues, I design this.

-You can find the documentation of the lifepo4wered product: http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf.
+You can find here the documentation of the lifepo4wered product: http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf.

 Status